CLiF-1593/ADOFAI_SubProjects_Repository/README.md

 ### ✅ | Verified
 > These projects are verified (It has enough quality to be seen as a finished project)
-> But they can have some errors and development can continue.
+> But they can have some major or minor errors and development can continue.
 (Beta Version)

 1. All Hold (2022.06.23)
    : Replace all tiles in the map with the hold effect.